🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 📋 How to switch:

-1. Export your Salesforce contacts and deal history as a CSV file
+1. Export your contacts and deal data from Salesforce as a CSV file

-3. Rebuild your top automation workflows using Keap’s Easy Automation Builder
+3. Rebuild your key automation sequences using Keap’s Easy Automation Builder

 🔄 Switching from Keap to Salesforce?